triton-inference-server/server/docs/architecture.md

 to the same model instance so that the model can maintain state correctly.
-The sequence batcher also communicates with the model to indicate when a sequence is starting, when a sequence is ending, when a sequence has a inference request ready for execution, and the *correlation ID* of the sequence.
+The sequence batcher also communicates with the model to indicate when a sequence is starting, when a sequence is ending, when a sequence has an inference request ready for execution, and the *correlation ID* of the sequence.

 When making inference requests for a stateful model, the client